atecon/distance_metrics/README.md

-# distance_metrics
+# distances
-Distance metrics such as Euclidean distance for gretl
+Compute pairwise metrics and affinities using gretl.